What is hypopituitarism?

 What causes hypopituitarism?

-Causes of hypopituitarism can directly affect the pituitary gland.
+Causes can directly affect the pituitary gland.
 Or they can indirectly affect the gland through changes in the hypothalamus.
-Direct causes are:
+This is a part of the brain that is just above the pituitary gland.

 - Pituitary tumors